 The sharp contrasting colors of scarlet red and white are stunning in mass plantings.
 Petal edges are fringed and surround a white center in the shape of a cross.
 This heirloom flower has its named because the color arrangement appears like the Danish flag.
 After the petals drop the seed pods have their own appeal in the garden and when dried they make a great addition to floral decorations.

-Seed Planting Depth: Sow on surface, press into soil
+Seed Planting Depth: Sow on the surface, press into soil

-Sowing Outdoors: Early spring as soon as ground can be worked or in the fall.
-Sow a few seeds every 8-12" or prepare a weed free seed bed and sprinkle down seeds.
-Thin the seedlings 8-12" apart.
+Sowing Outdoors: Early spring as soon as the ground can be worked or in the fall.
+Sow a few seeds every 6-9" or prepare a weed free seed bed and sprinkle down seeds.
+Thin the seedlings 6-9" apart.
 Do not start poppies in hot weather.
-Germination and growth will be poor sow them in late fall to early spring.
+Germination and growth will be poor sow them in late fall and early spring.

 Growth Habit: Upright single stem